 They say “no one can time the market.”
-I went to a top business school, worked for some of the biggest and best Wall Street firms, dealt with some of the largest institutional investors and most sophisticated consultants in the world.
+I went to a top business school, worked for some of the biggest and best Wall Street firms, earned my CFA, dealt with some of the largest institutional investors and most sophisticated consultants in the world.
 I can’t remember anyone ever advocating market timing.
-Clearly it must not work.
+Clearly it must not work, right?

 Sure it works in practice, but will it work in theory?